TaxFoundation/sources-of-government-revenue/README.md

 # Sources of Government Revenue

-The Tax Foundation’s publication [Sources of Government Revenue](https://taxfoundation.org/publications/sources-of-government-revenue-in-the-oecd/) shows to what extent OECD and non-OECD countries rely on different tax revenue sources.
+The Tax Foundation’s publication [Sources of Government Revenue in the OECD](https://taxfoundation.org/publications/sources-of-government-revenue-in-the-oecd/) shows to what extent OECD and non-OECD countries rely on different tax revenue sources.

 ## The Dataset and its Tax Revenue Categories and Scope